Are You A Risk Taker?

 Carriers sometimes offer a maximum aggregate amount, or the maximum an insured contractually is obligated to reimburse a carrier for, on a large deductible.
 However, the aggregate is usually set at catastrophic levels and rarely, if ever, comes into play on a program.

 Most PEOs ultimately move to a loss sensitive program for two reasons: reduced costs and greater underwriting flexibility.
-With a good risk management team as well as an experienced agent and carrier partners, today’s market offers large deductible plans that will achieve both of these goals.
+When combined with a good risk management team as well as an experienced agent and carrier partners, today’s market offers large deductible plans that will achieve both of these goals.
 However, It’s important for an employer to consider a couple of facts when evaluating options.

-First, while premium credits ranging from 50-85% certainly seem attractive, when coupled with a poor loss history, they might ultimately be more expensive than guaranteed cost coverage.
+First, while premium credits ranging from 50-85% certainly seem attractive, they might ultimately be more expensive than guaranteed cost coverage when coupled with a poor loss history.
 An employer should always take a conservative look at past loss history to predict future results.

 Second, the more risk an employer takes on, the greater flexibility a carrier will provide.
 If you can only afford an entry level large deductible, don’t expect to write heavy construction, transportation, or staffing risks.
 You need successful experience in managing those types of risks to reasonably expect future success, especially with a new carrier and new program.
 Most employers achieve better long-term stability by continuously taking small steps forward, building a successful foundation for future growth.